Avenue House: The Stephens Collection

 Avenue House's visitor centre is home to The Stephens Collection, a small display museum and archive of material relating to the Stephens Ink company and Stephens family and relevant local history; admission is free.

 Spike Milligan statue

 The Spike Milligan memorial bench in the garden of Avenue House in Finchley.

 Spike Milligan lived locally for many years up to his death in 2002.
 He was the first President of the Finchley Society.
 For a decade after his death the Society, led by Barbara Warren, raised funds – the Spike Milligan Statue Fund – to commission a statue of Spike.
-This was cast in bronze to a design of local sculptor John Somerville and erected by the stables block in the grounds of Avenue House.
+This was cast in bronze to a design of local sculptor John Somerville and erected by the stables block and cafe in the grounds of Avenue House.

 The statue of Spike sitting on a bench was unveiled on 4 September 2014 at a ceremony attended by a number of local dignitaries and showbusiness celebrities including Roy Hudd, Michael Parkinson, Maureen Lipman, Terry Gilliam, Kathy Lette, Denis Norden and Lynsey de Paul.